Duncan’s landing overlook with kids

 There are several more cool places you can check out along Pacific Coast Highway while on your way to see the glass beach at Fort Bragg.

-Here’s a terrible quality video that you probably wont enjoy. =)
+Here’s a terrible quality vertical video for you to enjoy. =)

 See the Mendocino Guide for ideas.